-Chef, Ansible, and Puppet are powerful open-source frameworks for system provisioning and management.
-They provide automated mechanisms for keeping your systems running the correct configurations and quickly and efficiently making changes that apply to all systems automatically.
+Chef, Ansible, and Puppet are powerful open-source tools for system provisioning and management.
+They provide automated mechanisms for keeping your systems running the correct configurations and quickly and efficiently making changes that apply to all systems on-demand or automatically.

 These tools have great strengths that can aid your business, but with power comes responsibility.
 Since these frameworks have the ability to automatically apply updates across many servers at once, great care and attention to detail are required in developing configurations and managing systems with them.